Health and Safety Policy — Gardening Plumstead Services

 Employees are responsible for working safely and reporting hazards.
 Supervisors must ensure that safe operating procedures are documented and available at all sites.
 Routine risk assessments will be proportionate to the task and environment: obviously higher-risk activities such as tree work, working from ladders or using heavy powered equipment will require additional controls, permit-to-work considerations and specialist supervision.
 The policy encourages a stop-work mentality where any person can halt unsafe work without fear of reprimand.

-Operatives using protective equipment and safe machinery in a garden Risk assessment process: Before work begins, a documented assessment will identify hazards such as falling from height, manual handling, contact with moving machinery, interaction with road users, and exposure to hazardous substances like pesticides or fuels.
+A smiling woman wearing a white shirt, green apron, and gardening gloves tending to a lush garden with dense, healthy green foliage.
+She is working on a well-maintained garden bed bordered by red bricks, with several rows of small, leafy plants growing close together.
+The background shows additional garden beds and green grass, indicating a well-organized outdoor space.
+The scene appears to be outdoors on a bright, clear day, highlighting the natural tones of the plants and the vibrant environment, which is typical for professional gardening or landscaping services in Plumstead or the surrounding area.
+Gardening Plumstead may be associated with maintaining such diverse and vibrant garden spaces focusing on health and safety standards for outdoor work environments.
+Risk assessment process: Before work begins, a documented assessment will identify hazards such as falling from height, manual handling, contact with moving machinery, interaction with road users, and exposure to hazardous substances like pesticides or fuels.
 Controls include safe systems of work, segregation of work from public access, use of mechanical aids, and implementation of exclusion zones.
 Records of risk assessments and control measures will be retained for review.

 Training and competence: All staff will receive induction training and role-specific instruction, with refresher sessions scheduled regularly.
 Training covers safe use of chainsaws, brushcutters, lawnmowers, strimmers and powered hand tools, as well as safe ladder use, manual handling techniques and first aid basics.
 Competence assessments and documented training records ensure that the Plumstead gardener team remains capable of delivering safe gardening services.